svenhalvorson/party_page/_pages/real_home.md

     title: "SvenR"
 ---

-Welcome to my page.
-My main goal is to have a place to store and display some vaguely career related projects.
-I'm doing this in part to demonstrate my abilities for potential employers but also because I just enjoy learning and programming.
+Welcome to my little slice of the internet.

+The purpose of this page is to store and display some vaguely career related projects.
+I'm doing this in part to demonstrate my abilities but also because I just enjoy learning and programming.

 Here are some of my larger 'for fun' projects: